LCA-EET/Lichdom/README.md

 - If a phylactery breaks or is removed from inventory, the owner mentions this in the text window.

+- If a Lich dies without an intact phylactery, the character is dead and may be unrevivable.

 **Why make the phylactery a gem instead of a more traditional amulet or crown?**
 - Gems: The Lichdom ritual has improved since previous versions of this mod (pre-1.4).
 Unlike previous versions of this mod, an inventory-held gem called Phylactery is a Lich's phylactery.
 Each phylactery looks alike as of this writing, and a a